fralau/mkdocs-macros-plugin/README.md

 ```

 #### Accessing the whole config file from within a function
 Sometimes, you might need information from the whole config file,
 e.g. `site_description`, `theme`, `copyright`, etc.

-The property `conf` of `env` object contains that information
+The property `conf` of the `env` object contains that information.

-For example you could defined such a function:
+For example you could define such a function:

 ```python
 @env.macro